Its-Just-Nans/golb-articles/IT/software.md

 ## Manually get the fingerprint of a certificate from a browser

 - Download the certificate from the browser
-- The certificate is in PEM format, a human readable format but also sometimes with CLRF line endings
+- The certificate is in PEM format, a human readable format (base64) but also sometimes with CRLF line endings
 - Convert the certificate to a DER format (binary)

     ```sh